What is the course about?

 By the end of this course you should be able to...

-- master a range of techniques used in the making of pieces
+- Use a range of techniques used in the making of pieces

-- use a range of hand tools and types of machinery with confidence
+- Identify and use a range of hand tools and types of machinery with confidence

 What level is the course and do I need any particular skills?

-This lab is not suitable for complete beginners - you really need to be confident in basic jewellery-making skills such as piercing, filing, drilling, annealing, soldering, bending and forming.
-You should be familiar with properties of commonly used metals in jewellery, and be aware of basic health and safety issues in the studio.
+This course is not suitable for complete beginners - you need to be confident in basic jewellery-making skills such as piercing, filing, drilling, annealing, soldering, bending and forming.
+You should be familiar with properties of commonly used metals in jewellery, and be aware of health and safety best practice in the studio.

 You should be able to follow simple written and verbal instructions, demonstrations and hand-outs, and health and safety information.
 It will be beneficial if you can take part in informal group discussions.
 You should be happy using numbers, able to do simple measurements and calculations, and recognise and draw simple geometric shapes.